Florida Assault Attorney

 Contact An Experienced Florida Criminal Defense Attorney For Assistance

 Many people facing assault charges believe they can handle the case on their own, and may even ask family or friends to contact the alleged assault victim to try to convince them to “drop the charges.”
 You should never do this, however, as only a prosecutor has the ability to dismiss criminal charges and, if the prosecutor learns that someone has been in contact with the victim, they may even issue charges of witness tampering–a third degree felony.

 If you have been arrested for assault, you should never try to handle your case on your own.
-Instead, contact the highly skilled legal team at the Cobb Criminal Defense Law Firm in Northwest Florida for assistance as soon as possible.
+Instead, contact the highly skilled legal team at the Florida Criminal Defense Legal Group in Northwest Florida for assistance as soon as possible.
 We will thoroughly investigate your case and provide aggressive defense representation to protect your rights in all types of assault cases.